 Finding the best MES software for your operation can be a daunting task.
-Many MES (Manufacturing Execution Systems) share similarities within their purpose, capabilities, and focus.
-Not to mention, an MES can also share similarities with other programs such as Enterprise Resource Planning (ERP) and Supervisory Control and Data Acquisition (SCADA).
+Many MES (Manufacturing Execution System) applications share similarities within their purpose, capabilities, and focus.
+And if that doesn’t complicate things enough, an MES can also share similarities with other programs such as Enterprise Resource Planning (ERP) and Supervisory Control and Data Acquisition (SCADA).

 From discrete manufacturing to process manufacturing, people are integrated into every factor of production.
-That is why having an MES that focuses on the worker will gather the widest pool of data and make the greatest contribution to operational synchronization.
+That is why having an MES that focuses on the worker to some extent will gather the widest pool of data and make the greatest contribution to operational synchronization.

 With the incredible capabilities of Industry 4.0 behind it, the Worker-Centric MES is surpassing the boundaries of the traditional Manufacturing Execution System.

 MES software is most commonly defined as a system that tracks and records the transformation of raw materials into complete products.
 But this definition can be a bit misleading as modern MES software does a lot more than this.

 A better assessment would be to break down modern MES software into its function, scope, and purpose.

 - Function: The key function of MES software is to connect, monitor, and coordinate the manufacturing environment.

 - Scope: MES software will operate across multiple systems, machines, and people on an operational level.